grishagin/grishagin.github.io/_posts/2016-12-09-jekyll-github-pages.markdown

 * A tab in the code *may* be randomly recognized as two tabs.
 It can be avoided by explicitly replacing such problematic tabs with equivalent number of spaces.

 * This one is a really nasty problem: code blocks in lists.
-They have to be indented, else they break up the list.
+First and foremost, they have to be indented, else they break up the list.
 And here's the problem: a local copy is just fine with a regular tab (or 4 spaces) indentation, yet the github copy needs the **backticks to be aligned with the first letter of the first line of the corresponding list element**, i.e. in a top level list, for example, that would require **only 3, not 4 spaces** of indentation.
 Solution is provided in [github FAQ][codelist]: